top of page

 How to refine unclear business app requirements

 In a business application project, it’s not uncommon for the delivery team to be given a set of requirements from their client (whether internal or external).
 In my experience those requirements come with the best intentions to fast track a solution and provide the necessary details.
-However, working with these requirements can be challenging; they are unclear, inconsistent and lack detail.
+However, working with these requirements can be challenging; they can be unclear, inconsistent and lack detail.
 The requirements often include the solution, and it is not always the right solution.
 It can be difficult to understand the full picture of what we are trying to achieve.

 In this article I share a series of things you can do, to take the requirements you have been given and turn them into a complete set of actionable user stories, which everyone understands.